 Today’s interview is with Paul Bales.
-Paul is a partner and the Chief Operating Officer at The Asylum, a production and distribution company.
-He has over 2 decades of work in Los Angeles under his belt and now he’s finally living his dream of making movies.
+Paul is a partner and the Chief Operating Officer at The Asylum, a production, and distribution company.
+He has over two decades of work in Los Angeles under his belt, and now he’s finally living his dream of making movies.

 My questions and comments are in bold, Paul’s responses are in plain text.